eileen-zhaoo/eileen-zhaoo/README.md

 I'm an Ivey Business School grad and current Computer Science student @ Western University.

-I'm currently working at 1Password as a Software Engineer on their Insights team.
+I'm currently working at 1Password as a Developer Intern on their Insights team.

 <!--
 **eileen-zhaoo/eileen-zhaoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.